sn0ox/sn0ox.github.io/_posts/2022-07-18-CTF-HTBBusinessCTF2022.md

 });
 ```

-I used a python script to get everything i the final result was
+I used a python script to get everything and the final result was

 ```javascript